electrocucaracha/openstack-multinode/README.md

   several Ubuntu servers.
 This configuration pretends to mimic the needs of a production environment.

-The deployment process uses [node bash script](node.sh) to mount and format additional volumes in the target Virtual Machines and other specialized scripts to setup additional roles, like the [internal image registry](registry.sh).
+The deployment process uses [node Bash script](node.sh) to mount and format additional volumes in the target Virtual Machines and other specialized scripts to setup additional roles, like the [internal image registry](registry.sh).
 The [undercloud](undercloud.sh)